-We’re sharing 12 of our favorite Hanukkah Recipes to ensure you have a festive and delicious time!
-Celebrate the 8 days of the Festival of Lights with these simple yet impressive recipes.
+We’re sharing 12 of our favorite recipes for traditional Hanukkah foods to ensure you have a festive and delicious holiday!
+Celebrate the eight days of the Festival of Lights with these simple yet impressive recipes.
 Part of what makes this time so special is sharing it with family and friends, so go ahead and host that dinner!

 What is Hanukkah?